Photopolymer Plate Making Techniques for Apparel Tag Printing

-May 23rd, 2011 | Author: StephenHere at Inkcups Now we have many customers that make their own photopolymer plates for apparel tag printing.
+At Inkcups, we have customers that make their own photopolymer plates for apparel tag printing.
 While there are many variations of exposure and baking times, we have tested many methods of photopolymer plate making with our water wash orange plates in order to determine the best method.

 PLEASE NOTE: We are using our BPL1220 exposure unit.
 Exposure times may vary depending upon the power of your exposure unit.

-Step 1 – 1 minute exposure with film positive (customer image)
+Step 1 – 1-minute exposure with film positive (customer image)

-Step 2 – 20 second exposure with 200 line screen
+Step 2 – 20-second exposure with 200 line screen

 Step 3 – Washout with water for 1 minute